 For one thing, if you own the premium versions of Windows 7 — Windows 7 Home Premium, Windows 7 Professional, Windows 7 Ultimate—as well as Windows 8 Pro with Media Center or Windows 8.1 Pro with Media Center... say goodbye to Media Center.
 Microsoft is going to install its own DVD-playing app into Windows 10 to replace it: the Windows DVD Player app, which (due to licensing fees) costs $14.99.
 (Just download the free VLC app instead.)
 Likewise, Windows 7 desktop gadgets will be uninstalled.
 And the Windows 7 versions of Solitaire, Minesweeper, and Hearts that came with Windows 7 will also vanish, to be replaced with new versions of those apps with Windows 10.

 Microsoft also says that it may erase “some applications that came from your OEM.”
-That seems to imply that some of your PC’s bloatware—or prized utilities, depending on your view—could vanish.
+Some of your PC’s bloatware—or prized utilities, depending on your view—could vanish.

 Some additional assembly required

 Keep in mind that older hardware simply won’t include some of the hardware conveniences being included inside new Windows 10 machines.
-For example, Windows Hello, which logs you into your PC by recognizing your face or your fingerprint, won’t work with a webcam—you’ll need a new depth camera (like a Kinect for Windows or Intel’s RealSense) to enable it, or a third-party fingerprint reader.
+For example, Windows Hello, which logs you into your PC by recognizing your face or your fingerprint, won’t work with all webcams—chances are that you'll need to buy something like a Tobii Eye Tracker 4C.
 Speech recognition will work best with a high-fidelity microphone array; no surprise there.
 And there’s a whole host of nitty-gritty specifics that Microsoft has included for Windows 10 Professional, such as a requirements for BitLocker and Wi-Fi Direct Printing.

 How to “downgrade” from Windows 10 and go back to Windows 7 and 8.1